grenader/graphql-demo/README.md

 ## Where is the main configuration
 You will find all queries in **schema.graphqls** file.
 We can use several files as well.

+The schema can be seen via browser as well: http://localhost:8080/graphql/schema

 ## Make GraphQL calls:
 The application comes with in-built [GraphiQL interface](https://github.com/spring-projects/spring-graphql/blob/main/spring-graphql-docs/src/docs/asciidoc/boot-starter.adoc#graphiql).